A Training-free Sub-quadratic Cost Transformer Model Serving Framework With Hierarchically Pruned Attention: Methodology

-As a result of this optimization, the estimated mask $\widehat{\bm{M}}$ contains repeated rows and columns.
-Therefore, each $b_q \times d$-block of the query can be matrix-multiplied with the same $k \times d$ key matrix to obtain $b_q \times k$ elements of $\widehat{\bm{S}}$.
-Thus, $b_q$ is a critical metric to determine the utilization of the tensor processing unit.
-We can achieve a considerable latency reduction if we set $b_q$ to a multiple of 16 or 32, as shown in \cref{sec:ablation_bq_bk}.
-While the choice of $b_k$ is irrelevant to the batch computation of matrix multiplication in inference time, it helps reduce the number of masking iterations performed in $\mathrm{estimate\_attn\_mask}$.
+As a result of this optimization, the estimated mask $\widehat{\bm{M}}$ becomes block-sparse.
+Therefore, each $(b_q / b_{sq}) \times d$-block of the query can be matrix-multiplied with the same $(k / b_{sk}) \times d$ key matrix to obtain $(b_q / b_{sq}) \times (k / b_{sk})$ elements of $\widehat{\bm{S}}$.
+Thus, $b_q$ and $b_{sq}$ are critical for the most efficient utilization of the MMU: we can achieve a considerable latency reduction if we set $b_q / b_{sq}$ to a multiple of 16 or 32, as shown in \cref{sec:ablation_bq_bk}.
+While the choice of $b_k$ and $b_{sk}$ is irrelevant to the MMU utilization, it helps reduce the number of top-$k$ estimation iterations.